grafana/tempo/docs/sources/tempo/operations/backend_search.md

 ---
-title: Backend search
+title: Improve search performance
+menutitle: Improve search performance
 weight: 90
 ---

-# Backend search
+# Improve search performance

-Regardless of whether or not you are using TraceQL or the original search api Tempo will search all of the blocks in the specified time range.
-Depending on your volume this may result in quite slow queries.
-This document contains some suggestions for tuning your backend to improve performance.
+Regardless of whether or not you are using TraceQL or the original search API, Tempo will search all of the blocks in the specified time range.
+Depending on your volume, this may result in quite slow queries.
+This document contains suggestions for tuning your backend to improve performance.

 General advice is to scale your compactors and queriers.
 Additional queriers can more effectively run jobs in parallel while additional compactors will more aggressively reduce the length of your blocklist and copies of data (if using RF=3).